Timber rattlesnake

-The timber rattlesnake, canebrake rattlesnake, or banded rattlesnake (Crotalus horridus) is a species of pit viper endemic to eastern North America.
+The timber rattlesnake (Crotalus horridus), also known commonly as the canebrake rattlesnake and the banded rattlesnake, is a species of pit viper in the family Viperidae.
+The species is native to the eastern United States.
 Like all other pit vipers, it is venomous, with a very toxic bite.
+Its venom is extremely potent, and both hemorrhagic and neurotoxic venom are present depending on population and location.
 C. horridus is the only rattlesnake species in most of the populous Northeastern United States and is second only to its relatives to the west, the prairie rattlesnake, as the most northerly distributed venomous snake in North America.
-No subspecies are currently recognized.
+There are no subspecies that are recognized as being valid.

 Taxonomy

 The timber rattlesnake was one of the many reptile species originally described by Carl Linnaeus in the landmark 1758 10th edition of his Systema Naturae, and still bears its original name Crotalus horridus.